Swimming Fish SomethingsPhishy Swimming Fish

 Posted on

-Your new fish should be kept in a separate, isolation tank for at least 2 weeks.
+Your new fish should be kept in a separate, bare, isolation tank for 2 weeks.

-CHANGE 40% OF THE WATER DAILY FOR THE FIRSTWEEK AND THEN EVERY OTHER DAY FOR THE SECOND WEEK.
+CHANGE 40 PERCENT OF THE WATER DAILY FOR THE FIRST WEEK AND THEN EVERY OTHER DAY FOR THE SECOND WEEK.
+MAKE SURE THAT YOU USE TREATED TAP WATER, DISTILLED WATER OR SPRING WATER.
+DO NOT USE CYCLED WATER OR WATER FROM OTHER TANKS.

 It is urgent that you unpack your fish as soon as possible.
 Float the bag in the isolation aquarium where they are going to stay.
 DO NOT open the bag at this time!
 You may find that you need to remove some of the aquarium water to prevent it from overflowing when the bags are placed in the aquarium.
 If necessary, remove some aquarium water into a clean plastic bucket or other food safe receptacle.
 Be sure the container for excess water does not have any reside from household cleaners or other potentially toxic chemicals, as you will use this water to refill the aquarium later.

-Allow the bags to float for at least 45 minutes to allow temperatures to slowly equalize (longer if necessary).
-Open the fish bags only when you are ready to immediately put them into your aquarium.
+Allow the bags to float in the temporary tank for at least 45 minutes to allow temperatures to slowly equalize (longer if necessary).
+Open the fish bags only when you are ready to immediately put them into your aquarium and the temperature of the bag water and the tank water are the same.
 DO NOT put any water from your aquariums into the bags or vice-versa!
 Avoid netting as much as possible.
 Gently pour off most of the water from the bag thru a net.
 Then release the fish from the bag directly into the aquarium.
 Another good method uses a smooth plastic spaghetti strainer with small holes.
 Gently scoop or release the fish into the receptacle, drain the water and place the fish immediately into the aquarium.
 Large specimens can often be simply hand placed into the aquarium.
 If these methods are not applicable, place a large net over the top of a clean bucket with enough water to cover approximately a third of the bottom of the net.
 Open the bag and carefully pour some of the fish into the net and immediately place them directly into the aquarium.
 Try to avoid a net full of fish as they will ball up in the net, and the ones underneath can be damaged from compression and friction.
 Remember that water from the bag may react with the water from the aquarium, and could be very harmful.
 Never mix bag and aquarium water!

 Sometimes during shipping, fish lie at the bottom of the bag and appear dead.
 “Playing opossum” is a common animal stress behavior.
 Carbon dioxide also acts to tranquilize the fish.
 Even if the fish look like they are mostly dead, put them into an aquarium as outlined above.
 Watch their mouths and gills for 5 minutes.
 If there is no movement of the mouth or gills for a full 5 minutes, it is dead.
 Leave the aquarium lights off to further reduce stress, and leave them alone.
 You will be amazed how clean water and stress reduction help!